devopsgroup-io/catapult/README.md

 # Contributing #

-So you want to contribute...
-Great!
-Open source projects like Catapult succeed or fail upon the involvement of a thriving community of developers, who often offer various levels of code skills and time commitment.
-Here are some ways you can begin contributing right away, at whatever level is most comfortable for you.
+Here are some ways which we welcome you to contribute to Catapult:

-  * Submit a feature
+  * Submit a pull request
-  * Report a bug
+  * Report an issue
-  * Verify and track down a reported bug
+  * Provide feedback on open issues
-  * Add documentation to the README
+  * Improve documentation in the README
-  * Answer project specific questions
-  * Blog about your experiences with Catapult
+  * Share your experiences with Catapult

-When you first setup Catapult a `develop-catapult` branch is created for you under your forked repository, with an upstream set to `https://github.com/devopsgroup-io/catapult.git` so that you can easily create a pull request.
+When you first setup Catapult, a `develop-catapult` branch is created for you under your forked repository with the git remote upstream set to `https://github.com/devopsgroup-io/catapult.git` so that you can easily create a pull request.
 Also keep in mind when closing issues to submit a pull request that includes [GitHub's: Closing issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/).